-The Trust was organized as a Delaware statutory trust on April 9, 2007.
+The Trust was organized as a Delaware statutory trust on August 10, 2020.
 The Trust's Agreement and Declaration of Trust authorizes the Board to issue an unlimited number of full and fractional shares of beneficial interest in the Trust and to classify or reclassify any unissued shares into one or more series of shares.
 The Agreement and Declaration of Trust further authorizes the trustees to classify or reclassify any series of shares into one or more classes.
 The Trust's shares of beneficial interest have no par value.

-The Funds are authorized to issue two classes of shares: R4 Class Shares imposing no front-end or deferred sales charges and a 0.25% 12b-1 fee; and Service Class Shares imposing no front-end or deferred sales charges and no 12b-1 fee.
-Each of these classes of shares may also pay up to 0.15% in shareholder service fees pursuant to a shareholder services plan.
+The Funds are authorized to issue two classes of shares: R4 Class Shares imposing no front-end or deferred sales charges and a 0.25% Rule 12b-1 fee; and Service Class Shares imposing no front-end or deferred sales charges, no Rule 12b-1 fee and no shareholder services fee.
+Class R4 Shares may also pay up to 0.25% in shareholder service fees pursuant to a shareholder services plan.